 4. Write About It

-If you want students to work on writing about a specific topic, provide them with a fun Write About It Prompt.
-These prompts make it easy for students to write a few sentences about the topic and color a picture to match their words.
+If you want students to have creative writing exercises about a specific topic, give them a fun Write About It Prompt templates.
+These prompts make it easy for students to write a few sentences about the subject and color a picture to match their words.

 This writing activity is excellent for writing journals or writing centers to complete throughout the month.
-Students start with a picture and use their creativity to write about it.
+Students start with a picture and a scenario and must use their creative thinking to write about it.
 They can add details to the image and make it their own!
+These are great for building literacy skills and the self-expression of reluctant writers.

 5. Writing Tear Off Strips

 Another fun way to get kids excited about writing is to post Story Ideas on the board within your writing center.
-Like an ad for a job, students tear off a strip if they like the idea and begin writing about it.
+Like an ad for a job, students tear off a strip if they like the idea and begin their writing assignment.

 Story idea tear-off strip sheets include multiple topics to write about that will have kids asking for more.
-It’s a fun twist that will get kids engaged.
+It’s a fun twist to engage kids and improve their creative writing skills.

 6. Writing Prompt Mats

 Writing Mats include a word list and are an excellent resource for beginning writers.
-Beginning writers in K-2 feel supported when they have a list of words to choose from and a conventions checklist to refer to when writing.
+Beginning writers in K-2 feel supported when they have a list of words to choose from and a conventions checklist to refer to when writing and check for punctuation.

 Try a sample of Writing Mats in your classroom’s writing center with this FREE resource!